lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 - single-module compilation
 - sealed virtual functions

-DEMOS
+# DEMOS

+* The lack of reference-type globals is a real hardship
+* Really want something that deals with the DOM
+** Snake is kind of nice
+** Not much of a class hierarchy...
+Really arrays would be most efficient
-- maybe port Life / Mandelbrot / PSON from AssemblyScript?
+* maybe port Life / Mandelbrot / PSON from AssemblyScript?
 Life / Mandel are not obvious because they are very array-oriented, so we need arrays.
-- obviously we can do a self-compiler, but it's a big project.
+* obviously we can do a self-compiler, but it's a big project.
-- ???  really want something that deals with the dom, so may want strings too

 THEN:
 - speed up subtype test in JS code, maybe avoid going out of line [flag -O]